wanghaisheng/responsive-landing-page-starter/content/blog/en/31-hackathon-ideas-for-your-next-marathon-coding-event.md

 outdated: false
 replacement_url: ""
 ---
 Hackathons are a ton of fun.
-If you’ve never participated in one: a hackathon is an event where programmers build something in a short period: for example, in 24 hours.
+If you’ve never participated in one: a hackathon is an event where programmers build something in a short period (often in 24 hours).
 Often hackathons include a prize for the winning teams.

 Hackathons are great because they allow you to improve your coding skills, build new things, and try new technologies.